OrestPolusyn/avaken/README.md

  Use SASS Live compiler cause it's not a big project.

-You can just download and start index.html# avaken
+You can just download and start index.html